 Baking Makeup Essential #4: Loose, Translucent Face Powder

-A loose powder is the most important part of baking your makeup, and no, pressed or tinted powder won’t do the trick.
+A loose powder is the most important part of baking your makeup.
+Just keep in mind that pressed or tinted powder won’t do the trick.
 Play it safe and use the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder.

 HOW TO BAKE MAKEUP

 Now that you have your essentials on hand, it’s time to learn the art of baking powder makeup.
 Follow along with the video above and these steps.

 Don’t break out your face makeup just yet; first, a little bit of skin care is necessary.
 Start by placing dots of the eye cream in half-moon shapes underneath your eyes.
 Then, use your fingertips to gently pat—not rub—it in to help it absorb.
 Give it a minute to soak into your skin, and you’re free to move on to step number two.

 Concealer and powder may be the bedrocks of baking makeup, but it’s important to create an even base with a liquid foundation before applying them.
 Squeeze the product onto a makeup blender and apply it onto your skin in rolling and dabbing motions for even coverage.

 Use a liquid concealer to draw an upside-down triangle underneath each eye.
 You want to extend the concealer just beyond the corners of your eyes and down to the apples of your cheeks.